Death Be Not Proud by John Donne – Complete Poem Explanation | Summary & Analysis

 Poetic Devices (Student-Friendly)

-5️⃣ Irony: Death is usually feared, but the poet shows it as weak.
-Helps challenge common beliefs about death.
+5️⃣ Irony: Death is usually considered powerful and terrifying, but the poet describes it as weak and powerless.
+It is used to challenge common beliefs about death.

 Q1.
 Why does the poet tell Death not to be proud?